Lindsey Graham: 2014

-Of the Republican senators up for reelection in 2014, Graham was considered one of the most vulnerable to a primary challenge, largely due to his low approval ratings and reputation for working with and compromising with Democrats.
+Graham ran for reelection in 2014.
+Of the Republican senators up for reelection that year, he was considered one of the most vulnerable to a primary challenge, largely due to his low approval ratings and reputation for working with and compromising with Democrats.
 He expected a primary challenge from conservative activists, including the Tea Party movement, and Chris Chocola, President of the Club for Growth, said his organization would support a primary challenge if an acceptable standard-bearer emerged.

-But a serious challenger to Graham failed to emerge, and he was widely viewed as likely to win, which has been ascribed to his "deft maneuvering" and "aggressive" response to the challenge.
-He befriended potential opponents from the state's congressional delegation and helped them with fundraising and securing their preferred committee assignments; he assembled a "daunting multi-million-dollar political operation" dubbed the "Graham machine" that built six regional offices across the state and enlisted the support of thousands of paid staffers and volunteers, including over 5,000 precinct captains; he assembled a "staggering" campaign war chest and "blanketed" the state with positive ads; he focused on constituent services and local issues; and he refused to "pander" to the Tea Party supporters, instead confronting them head-on, arguing that the Republican Party needed to be more inclusive.
+But no serious challenger to Graham emerged, and he was widely viewed as likely to win, which has been ascribed to his "deft maneuvering" and "aggressive" response to the challenge.
+He befriended potential opponents from the state's congressional delegation and helped them with fundraising and securing their preferred committee assignments.
+He assembled a "daunting multi-million-dollar political operation" dubbed the "Graham machine" that built six regional offices across the state and enlisted the support of thousands of paid staffers and volunteers, including over 5,000 precinct captains; built a "staggering" campaign war chest and "blanketed" the state with ads; focused on constituent services and local issues; and refused to "pander" to Tea Party supporters, instead confronting them head-on, arguing that the Republican Party needed to be more inclusive.

 In the run-up to the Republican primary, Graham's approval rating improved.
-According to a February 2013 Winthrop poll, he had a 59% positive rating among likely Republican voters.
-Graham won the June 10 primary with 178,833 votes (56.42%).
-His nearest challenger, State Senator Lee Bright, received 48,904 (15.4%).
+A February 2013 Winthrop poll found that he had a 59% positive rating among likely Republican voters.

+In June 2014, Graham won the Republican primary with 56.42% of the vote in a crowded field.
+His closest challenger, State Senator Lee Bright, received 15.4%.
+His other primary opponents included Richard Cash and Nancy Mace.

-Graham won the general election, defeating the Democratic nominee, State Senator Brad Hutto, 54% to 39%.
-Independent Thomas Ravenel (a former Republican State Treasurer) and Libertarian Victor Kocher received 3.8% and 2.7% of the vote, respectively.
+In the general election, Graham defeated the Democratic nominee, State Senator Brad Hutto, 54% to 39%.
+Independent Thomas Ravenel (a former Republican State Treasurer), and Libertarian Victor Kocher received 3.8% and 2.7% of the vote, respectively.

 2020

+Graham ran for reelection in 2020, winning renomination in the Republican primary with 67.69% of the vote against three other candidates.

-Democrat Jaime Harrison challenged Graham in the 2020 Senate election.
-The race was unexpectedly competitive, with many polls in the last few months of the race showing it as very close.
-Harrison also had record fundraising numbers.
-Despite this, Graham defeated Harrison by more than ten percentage points, 54.4% to 44.2%, in the November 3 general election.
+Democrat Jaime Harrison challenged Graham in the general election.
+The race was considered potentially competitive, with several polls in its final months showing a close race and Harrison posting record fundraising numbers, but Graham won by more than 10 points, 54.4% to 44.2%.